-Elo has published the WACI of listed equity and corporate bond investments since 2016 and reported in accordance with the recommendations of the TCFD1 framework since 2018.
-WACI, the greenhouse gas emissions divided by turnover and weighted by using the portfolio weights, recommended by TCFD.
+Elo has published the WACI of listed equity and corporate bond investments since 2016.
+WACI, the weighted average of investee companies' greenhouse gas emissions divided by their turnover, is a metric recommended by reporting frameworks.
 The benefit of WACI is its comparability for equity and fixed income investments and various sectors.
-It is a backward-looking metric that takes turnover into account, but it does not consider all factors that are essential
+It is a backwardlooking metric that takes turnover into account, but it does not consider all factors that are essential for assessing the climate risk in different sectors.